simoninireland/epydemic/doc/percolate.rst

 The actions of percolation concern what to do with the occupied and unoccupied edges.

-.. automethod :: Percolate.occupy
+.. automethod:: Percolate.occupy

-.. automethod :: Percolate.unoccupy
+.. automethod:: Percolate.unoccupy

 Building
 --------

-.. automethod :: Percolate.build
+.. automethod:: Percolate.build